mdeceiver79/RON_Upkeep_and_Happiness/README.md

 Global Happiness: Overall measure of nation.
 If you are growing you will have good happiness, if you have taken lots of casualties , have have negative growth over a sustained period or don't have enough supplies to supply your army with upkeep you will suffer a happiness loss.

 Local Happiness: Each city has a happiness measure.
 If the city belongs to a different culture, is over crowded or far from your capital the city will suffer a loss of happiness.
 Low happiness (local happiness < 20) might lead to the city being damaged or a rebellion.

+Installation:

+Copy file into a new folder in /Scenario/scripts

+You can then select the script as part of a quick battle config menu.
+You can tell the script has started by some green text saying: "Upkeep script loaded."